Greyhound Racing in Florida | GREY2K USA Worldwide

 On November 6, 2018 Florida citizens voted 2-1 to prohibit dog racing and thousands of greyhounds got the second chance they deserved!

-In Fiscal Year 2016, the total amount gambled on live racing at Florida dog tracks was $87,003,278.6 This amounts to a decline of 56.6% since 2006.7
+In Fiscal Year 2016, the total amount gambled on live racing at Florida dog tracks was $87,003,278.
+6 This amounts to a decline of 56.6% over a ten year period.7

 1. “Division of Pari-Mutuel Wagering 85th Annual Report Fiscal Year 2015-2016", Florida Department of Business and Professional Regulation, January 25, 2017, myfloridalicense.com (accessed September 1, 2017).